theanthonydavenport/SpotifyXP/README.md

 Then, enjoy streaming.

 ## New login methods
-1. Zeroconf: In a modern Spotify client, choose WolvenPortXP under devices to authenticate (**Requires Spotify Premium**).
+1. Zeroconf: In a modern Spotify client, choose NTify under devices to authenticate (**Requires Spotify Premium**).
-2. OAuth: Log into Spotify in the auto-opened browser window, confirm SpotifyXP connection, then close it. (needs a HTML5 supported browser)
+2. OAuth: Log into Spotify in the auto-opened browser window, confirm NTify connection, then close it. (needs a HTML5 supported browser)

 ## Compiling

-Clone repo with '--recursive', run init.py, build.py, find executable at target/SpotifyXP.jar.
+Clone repo with '--recursive', run init.py, build.py, find executable at target/NTify.jar.

 ## Contributing